Fourier & Spectral Perspectives

 Fourier Analysis of Generalization

 The spectral perspective provides a principled framework for understanding generalization in deep learning.
-The key observation is that target functions in real-world tasks typically have most of their energy in low-frequency components -- natural images have power spectra that decay as 1/f^2, text has long-range correlations captured by low-frequency modes, and physical dynamics are governed by smooth (low-frequency) laws.
+A common observation, which we note here as a structural regularity rather than a universal law, is that target functions in many real-world tasks have most of their energy in low-frequency components.
+For natural images, the classic natural-image statistics literature (Field, 1987; Ruderman, 1994) reports power spectra that decay roughly as 1/f^2; for text and for physical dynamics, the corresponding claims (that long-range correlations are captured by low-frequency modes and that physical dynamics are governed by smooth, low-frequency laws) are offered here as informal generalizations rather than precisely established results.
 The spectral bias of neural networks (Rahaman et al., 2019) means they naturally learn these dominant low-frequency components first, which explains why early stopping (stopping training before the network has learned the high-frequency noise) improves generalization.
-From a regularization perspective, the spectral bias acts as an implicit frequency-dependent regularizer: low-frequency components are learned quickly (low regularization), while high-frequency components are learned slowly (high regularization), matching the statistical structure of natural data where low-frequency components are signal and high-frequency components are often noise.
+From a regularization perspective, one hypothesis (consistent with, but not strictly proven by, the NTK convergence-rate analysis above (Jacot et al., 2018) and the spectral-bias findings of Rahaman et al. (Rahaman et al., 2019)) is that the spectral bias acts as an implicit frequency-dependent regularizer: low-frequency components are learned quickly (low effective regularization), while high-frequency components are learned slowly (high effective regularization).
+This would match the statistical structure of natural data in regimes where low-frequency components are signal and high-frequency components are often noise, though we present the mechanism as a plausible account rather than a settled result.

 References